HELPMEEADICE/CiRCLE-Online/README.md

 **Q: Can the characters see images?**
 A: If vision model is configured, yes.
 Tae can finally understand what that blurry guitar tab photo is.
 Whether she'll *tell* you is another matter.

+**Q: What's the difference between the main model and assistant model?**
+A: The **main model** generates character replies (roleplay responses).
+The **assistant model** powers the dispatcher — it decides who should speak and when, using Function Calling.
+You can use different models for each (e.g., a fast model for dispatch, a creative model for replies).

+**Q: Why do characters sometimes react with emoji instead of replying?**
+A: The emoji dispatcher runs in parallel with the dialogue dispatcher.
+Sometimes a 🐛 (cringe), 🐵 (confused), or 🐳 (like) is more appropriate than a full reply.
+Characters can also add emoji alongside their text replies via the `set_msg_emoji_like` tool.

+**Q: What does "supreme_power" do?**
+A: It's like giving Kasumi unlimited energy drinks.
+When enabled, the dispatcher can ignore cooldown timers, chain length limits, and terminated states.
+Use it for events or when you want maximum chaos.

+**Q: How does message buffering work?**
+A: Instead of responding immediately to each message, the system buffers messages per-group.
+After 1.2 seconds of silence (configurable), the buffered messages are flushed to the dispatcher.
+This prevents the bot from interrupting mid-conversation and allows it to consider multiple messages at once.

 ---

 ## Tech Stack